 When people hear how much we travel and some of the locations we’ve been too, they assume we’re cramming into bunk beds in dingy, back ally hostels.
 No offense to those who are cool with that, but it just isn’t our style.
 I’m more the “champagne tastes on a beer budget” type.
 My friends who’ve traveled with me know, I LOVE beautiful rooms and luxury amenities.
 I like to stay in the center of the action and have plenty of space to spread out.
 I want excellent food, good wine, and low-stress travel.
 I love all these things, even more, when I can get them dirt cheap.

 Amazing trips on a budget aren’t that difficult to plan if you know where and how to look.
-Here are eight tips for putting together your dream trip on the cheap:
+Here are four tips for putting together your dream trip on the cheap:

 1. BE FLEXIBLE WITH YOUR DATES